helje5/SwiftyExpat/README.md

 You get the idea ...

 Note: The closures in the raw API cannot capture variables.
-If you need to pass around context, you need to fill the regular Expat 'user data' field (which the wrapper does).
+If you need to pass around context (very likely ...), you need to fill the regular Expat 'user data' field (which the wrapper does, if you need an example).

 ####SwiftyExpatTests